Updated: a day ago

 Is it possible to potty train your child at 18 months, for example?

-It's just going to take more time and your process will likely look different than someone jumping in at, say, 25 months.
+It just may take more time and your process may look different than someone jumping in at, say, 25 months.

 2. What the child is focusing on